 Related: Top 10 Tips for Home Learning Success

-5. Have time for yourself
+5. Have Time for Yourself

 If you’re really out of it and in no mood to touch the assignment, the best option for you, surprisingly, is to take some time for yourself.